contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/06_manage/02_remote-agent.md

-The features used by the *Remote Agent* are defined on your APISpark Dashboard, on the *Connector* cell.
+The features used by the *Remote Agent* are defined on your Restlet Cloud Dashboard, on the *Connector* cell.

 # Configure your agent